marcgavan/Hello-partner/README.md

 # Hello-partner
 Webdev-Web development
-This is the a profile of my Aldrin
+This is the profile of my partner Aldrin